czara804/Terminal-Assessment/README.md

 end
 ```

 User input is achieved via menu selection to minimize errors.
 User input for solving puzzles is restricted to strings that are converted to lower case to minimize errors.
-The user, in most cases, is given multiple chances to imput by using a loop structure.
+The user, in most cases, is given multiple chances to input by using a loop structure.

 ```Ruby
 3.times do puts "What is the solution?"